 "You are a one dimensional fuck just like the bands you like." - Mr T

 "I'd sleep with you in a heartbeat." - x

 "No one understood this article." - CommentOne

-Things to Moop aboutadam & the fish-eyed poets adil & vasundhara allegro fudge bangalore blitzen trapper bombay cake chennai death match delhi duck dunn festivals frank's got the funk gigs gloria gaynor harsha iyer john lennon koch shankar levon helm lily allen media & the music business music ooty patty & the emblems peggy lee peter cat recording co. records richard manuel schizophonic self-important bollocks ska vengers sky rabbit snake wagon sridhar-thayil sulk station the arse bandits the carpenters the indian popscene the jass b'stards the kinks thermal & a quarter the rolling stones the shakey rays the soft boys the talking heads
+Things to Moop aboutadam & the fish-eyed poets adil & vasundhara allegro fudge bangalore bat for lashes big star blek blind blake blitzen trapper bob dylan bombay cake chennai david byrne death match delhi devo duck dunn festivals frank's got the funk gigs gloria gaynor grey shack guided by voices harsha iyer janelle monae john lennon kai winding koch shankar laura nyro levon helm lily allen mamas & papas martha reeves media & the music business moloko music ooty patty & the emblems peggy lee peter cat recording co. records richard manuel roisin murphy schizophonic self-important bollocks shaair+func simon & garfunkel ska vengers skrat sky rabbit snake wagon sridhar-thayil st. vincent sulk station the arse bandits the carpenters the f-16's the indian popscene the jass b'stards the kinks thermal & a quarter the rolling stones the shakey rays the soft boys the talking heads